Abjad/abjad/abjad/docs/source/start_here/installation/index.rst

 Abjad depends on LilyPond
 -------------------------

-You must have LilyPond 2.17 or greater installed for Abjad to work properly.
+You must have LilyPond 2.18 or greater installed for Abjad to work properly.

 You can download LilyPond at http://www.lilypond.org.

-After you have installed LilyPond you should type the following to see if LilyPond is callable from your commandline:
+After you have installed LilyPond you should type the following to see if LilyPond is callable from your command-line:

 .. code-block:: bash

     lilypond --version

-If LilyPond is not callable from your commandline you should add the location of the LilyPond executable to your ``PATH`` environment variable.
+If LilyPond is not callable from your command-line you should add the location of the LilyPond executable to your ``PATH`` environment variable.

-If you are new to working with the commandline you should use Google to get a basic introduction to editing your profile and setting environment variables.
+If you are new to working with the command-line you should use Google to get a basic introduction to editing your profile and setting environment variables.